Wealthfront's Home Planning Guide

 The cost for groceries, utilities, and other services can also vary widely between urban and suburban areas.

-What are the benefits to owning a home?
+What are the benefits of owning your home?

 Practical

-Even if you don't buy a home, you still need to pay something for lodging.
+Even if you don’t buy a home, you still need to pay something for lodging.
 For most people, this is in the form of monthly rent.
-When you buy a home and pay a mortgage, you're actually saving into a permanent asset.
-Plus, you get the automatic protection against rising rent costs.
+When you buy a home and pay a mortgage, you’re actually saving into a permanent asset.
+Plus, you get automatic protection against rising rent costs.
 See how to value a home as an asset

 Economical